MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 4. Enter the minimum amount that you can charge a customer.

 5. Enter the minimum balance that a customer must owe to be charged a finance charge.
-Any customer having a balance that is less than this amount won’t be charged.
+Any customer having a balance that is less than this amount won't be charged.

 6. In the Includes Balances field, select the aging period of the balances to